aglines/sudoku/README.md

 - explore benchmarking via timeit
 - create unsolved versions of the ones that get generated, at different levels (research indicates absolute hardest ones have minimum 17 cells populated of the 81 possible)
 - TUI / console interface using python's rich library
+- got arrow keys working

 ## TODO
-- get arrow keys working